SmegLiff/discord-parser/README.md

 # CSV to Plaintext
 Same as above, should be less painful on your computer.
+Change `combineMessages` from `True` to `False` to disable merging multiple messages from the same author with the same timestamp

 * Code is extremely awful I made this in one sitting for a private use ok.